lucio-cornejo/embed-javascript-output/README.md

 to denote the end of a statement.
 If not, such code will not be evaluated properly.

-- In Quarto, if `echo: fenced` is used, the JavaScript code output will not be inserted properly into the webpage.
-This happens due to the HTML container of the chunk's code (specifically some `<pre>` tag) no longer having `js` as one of it classes, but `markdown` instead.

 - It's higly recommended that the JavaScript chunks whose output you don't want to be embedded in the page have `eval: false`, that is, that their code doesn't get executed.